bcgov/brms-api/README.md

 - GITHUB_APP_CLIENT_SECRET
 - KLAMM_API_URL: The base URL of your Klamm API
 - KLAMM_API_AUTH_TOKEN: The Klamm API auth token

-### Including Rules from the Rules Repository

-To get access to rules locally on your machine simply clone the repo at https://github.com/bcgov/brms-rules into your project.
-This project is set to grab rules from `brms-rules/rules`, which is the default location of rules if that project is cloned into this one.

 ### Running the Application